Mental Health

 It’s okay to not be okay.

 • It’s okay to feel scared.
 It’s okay to feel pain.
 It’s okay to feel uncertain about things.
 And it’s okay to feel grief.
 None of it makes you a weak person.
-It is totally okay to not be okay.
+It is okay to not be okay.

 You are never alone.